GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-11-javac-compiler-packages.md

 }
 ```

-The 'uses' lines mean that the module relies on two services, these services live in another module and are implementations of its own DocumentationTool and JavaCompiler interfaces.
-The implementation tool lives in the jdk.javadoc module, whose module-info file has corresponding declarations:
+The 'uses' lines mean that the module relies on two services, these services live in another module and are implementations of the DocumentationTool and JavaCompiler interfaces.
+The implementation of DocumentationTool lives in the jdk.javadoc module, whose module-info file has corresponding declarations:

 ```
     provides javax.tools.DocumentationTool with